crystax/android-crew-staging/README.md

   and return with error message;

-* if there are installed formulas that depend on the specified release and no more releases of the formula are installed then command will do nothing and return with error message;
+* if there are installed formulas that depend on the specified release and as a result of the command execution all releases of the formula will be removed then command will terminate with error message;

-* if only formula name was specified and more than one version is installed then command will do nothing and return with error message;

-* if only formula name was specified and only one version is installed then formula will be removed;

-* if formula was specified like this 'name:all' then all installed versions will be removed;
+* if only formula name was specified then all installed versions will be removed;

 * otherwise only the specified version will be removed.